 Our goal is to get you back to work as soon as possible.
 The time it takes differs for each individual and their work history, motivation, and personal situation.
 This is an ‘outcome’ based program and unlike other government programs, we do not receive any funding to help you find a job.
 We only get paid when you are ‘successfully’ working.
 We are highly motivated to place you in the the right position, so that you will stay successfully employed as long as you can.
 You can read our blog article.

 We help you find the type of job that fits your skills and abilities.
 Before starting your job search, you will be professionally evaluated to make sure that we are looking in the right direction.
 We offer direct job placement in both Work At Home and employment in local communities in 47 states nationwide.
 See our Job Openings for types and categories.
 Your personal assigned job counselor will have all the latest job updates.

 We do the best that we can to make sure you are completely satisfied, but sometimes the types of services or job that you may need, or want, are not offered through Employment Options.
-The great benefit of the Ticket to Work Program is that there are hundreds of certified agencies nationwide that also offer different types of services and jobs.
+The great benefit of the Ticket to Work Program is that there are hundreds of authorized agencies nationwide that also offer different types of services and jobs.
 You are allowed to change employment networks.
 However, you are not able to work with more than one employment network at the same time.